Yuslash/Agon-snipe-an-stream-app-progress/README.md

 ### 3. **Responsive Design 🎮**
 > [!CAUTION]
-> This Front-End Responsive Is Not Good at Small screen Device espically Mobile it looks good on Large Display!
+> This Front-End Responsive Is Not Good at Small screen Device espically Mobile.
+It looks good on Large Display!

 ---